TheresaLui/SelfHelpContent_v2/articles/problemscopingques.cognitiveservices.immersivereader/problemscopingques-nolaunch-sorrynotexterror.md

       "id": "launch_failure_sorry_error_q4",
       "order": 4,
       "controlType": "radiobuttongroup",
-      "displayLabel": "Are there any errors in the browser developer tools Console or Network tabs?", "radioButtonOptions": [
-        {
-          "value": "yes",
-          "text": "Yes"
-        },
-        {
-          "value": "no",
-          "text": "No"
-        }
-      ],
-      "required": true
-    },
-    {
-      "id": "launch_failure_sorry_error_q5",
-      "order": 5,
-      "controlType": "radiobuttongroup",
       "displayLabel": "What error are you seeing in the browser developer tools Network tab on the GetContentModelForReader call?", "radioButtonOptions": [
         {